 1. Add greens to your favorite foods.
 Leafy greens and other non-starchy green veggies such as broccoli, brussels sprouts, and cabbage can easily be added to almost any meal without sacrificing flavor.
-I add kale, collards, broccoli, and spinach to my favorite noodle- and grain-based dishes.
+Try adding kale, collards, broccoli, and spinach to your favorite noodle- and grain-based dishes.
 The greens add nutrition, texture, flavor, and a beautiful burst of color to otherwise monotone meals.
 Greens can also be added to smoothies, burritos, tacos, and casseroles.

 2. Snack on green veggies all day long.
-Believe it or not greens make delicious and satisfying snack foods.
-My favorite green snacks are kale chips (homemade or store bought), roasted broccoli, Brussels sprouts, and raw collard leaves dipped in hummus.
+Believe it or not, greens make delicious and satisfying snack foods.
+Kale chips (homemade or store bought), roasted broccoli, Brussels sprouts, and raw collard leaves dipped in hummus can be incredibly satisfying.
 Crowd out your current snack foods with green veggies, and you’ll notice you have more energy throughout the day.

 3. Stock up on frozen greens.
 Frozen vegetables are flash frozen at their peak freshness and retain a great deal of their nutrition, often more than fresh veggies that are shipped long distances.
 Frozen veggies are also a lot easier to prepare than fresh because you don’t have to go through the trouble of cleaning and chopping them.
 And, you can keep them on hand at all times without worrying about them going limp before getting put to good use.
 Sure, the texture of frozen veggies doesn’t quite compare to fresh, but they’re the next best thing.